 They padded the large red velvet elevator like the cradle of the King of Rome, scouring antique shops to furnish the salons, the 21 suites and the 96 rooms that sum up five centuries of French history.
 The front of house staff were dressed like 18th-century elite bourgeois households, complete with red-plumed postilion hats which are such a hotel trademark, even today.

 Paul and Jean were truly a power couple.
-In the lobby you can see a memorial case to the late Paul who died in 1995.
-Not only was he a globally respected hotelier, he was also awarded Commander of the Legion of Honor, Commander of the National Order of Merit, as was his wife Jeanne who was decorated on December 4, 2006 at Negresco.
+In the lobby, you can see a memorial case to the late Paul who died in 1995.
+Not only was he a globally respected hotelier, he was also awarded Commander of the Legion of Honor, Commander of the National Order of Merit, as was his wife Jeanne who was decorated on December 4, 2006, at Negresco.
 He also received the Resistance Medal during the Second World War, as well as several other decorations.

 You still see Jean around the sometimes.
 You can’t miss her flame red hair and keen eye as she is wheeled around the hotel.
 Allegedly, when asked by Bill Gates, and others, how much she’d sell the hotel for, she would answer, ‘It is not for sale.”
-Instead she created the Mesange-Augier-Negresco foundation and bequeathed the hotel, it’s art and antiquities plus her other properties to ensure the hotel remains forever independent.
+Instead, she created the Mesange-Augier-Negresco foundation and bequeathed the hotel, it’s art and antiquities plus her other properties to ensure the hotel remains forever independent.
 As she puts it, “not sacrificed on the altar of profit.”
 The foundation will also provide for animal and humane charities.

 On each of the four guest floors there is a different theme, from African Art to historical French nobility.
 On every corridor hangs different artworks grouped into categories like birds or travel posters of the Negresco.
 Each room is entirely unique, done out in pastel colours with old furniture and period style bathrooms.
-If you stay in the Coco Chanel suite, you will have a gold bath, in the adjoining bedroom you will sleep on a 17th century four poster bed.
+If you stay in the Coco Chanel suite, you will have a gold bath, in the adjoining bedroom you will sleep on a 17th century four-poster bed.

 I can see why some Tripadvisor reviews didn’t warm to the rooms.
 Unlike the larger luxury hotel chains, nothing about this decor is standard.
-Except the comfort.
+Except for comfort.
 Every room is clean and comfortable.
 It has wifi throughout and all the best rooms look straight out onto the bai des anges.

 Next to the hotel entrance stands a now iconic statue of Miles Davis.
 Made in technicolour mosaic, this wonderful artwork gives just a hint of what is inside.
 If you Google the statue you will find better images than mine.
 For some reason, whenever I try to take a picture the song is in the wrong position!